siong1987/css_validator/README.md

 # CSS Validator

 This uses the `csslint-node.js` from [CSSLint](https://github.com/CSSLint/csslint) to validate CSS in ActiveModel.
-So, your system requires `node.js` to use this gem.
+So, your system needs to have `node.js` installed in order to use this gem.
 It should work fine on Heroku.

 ## Usage